isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Dev_July.rst

   :align: center

-We can also get a sense of how well the training went by clicking on the 'training stats' tab.
+We can also get a sense of the model training by clicking on the 'training stats' tab.
-When the model fit's not getting any better, the training will end (can turn this feature off).
+When the model's fit is not improving, the training will end early (you can turn this feature off).
-I found in models that were not doing well, they tended to end after just about four rounds, with high training data loss (~0.45).
-Also, you should see the learning rate really ramp up, other wise the model's 'not finding any traction'.
+I found that models that were not doing well, tended to end after just about four rounds, with high training data loss (~0.45).
+Also, when models are doing well, you should see the learning rate really ramp up, otherwise the model's 'not finding any traction'.

 .. figure:: query_figs/july/4gene_model_stats.png